amarinjs/sitio/_posts/2019-11-25-mgmt-cppr-security.md

 ## Intro

-I'm writing down a cheatsheet for future reference on management and control plane security.

-When we open management access to the infrastructure, attack vectors/vulnerabilities are also created.
-This will be addressed on the Countermeasure section to show a use case of Control Plane Policing.
+When we open management doors to the infrastructure, attack vectors are also created.
+We'll first write down how to configure management access, then exploit the introduced weaknesses, and finally address them with countermeasures (control plane policing).

-Here are some [best practices](https://tools.cisco.com/security/center/resources/copp_best_practices) from Cisco.
+Here are some [best practices](https://tools.cisco.com/security/center/resources/copp_best_practices) from Cisco (more complete content).

 **Note:**The examples are being done on Cisco platforms but do apply to network infrastructure in general.

-## Control Plane Protection

-### Attack

-Use [snmpwalk](https://linux.die.net/man/1/snmpwalk) to overflow the CPU of the device.

-	root@ubuntu-home:~# snmpwalk -v3 -l authPriv -u admin -a SHA -A AUTHKEY123 -x AES -X PRIVKEY123 172.16.2.3 1

-### Countermeasure

 ## SSH access

+Set a domain name and generate an RSA key pair:

+	HQ-ISR(config)# ip domain name secure-x.local
+	HQ-ISR(config)# crypto key generate rsa modulus 2048
+	% You already have RSA keys defined named HQ-ISR.secure-x.local.
+	% They will be replaced.

+	% The key modulus size is 2048 bits
+	% Generating 2048 bit RSA keys, keys will be non-exportable...
+	[OK] (elapsed time was 1 seconds)

+Enable ssh version 2 for [enhanced security](https://en.wikipedia.org/wiki/Secure_Shell#Version_2.x)):

+	HQ-ISR(config)# ip ssh version 2

+Then allow only ssh on the virtual teletype (VTY) lines:

+	HQ-ISR(config)#line vty 0 98
+	HQ-ISR(config-line)#transport input ssh

+**Note:** An ACL can be added to the VTY lines with the *access-class* command, in the case of the ASA, subnet filtering is part of the standard config, eg

+	asav(config)# ssh 192.168.25.0 255.255.255.224 mgmt

+ASA(config)#ssh

 ## SNMPv3 access